proveskit/Documentation/docs/quick_start/proves_quick_start.md

 3. While holding the **BOOTSELECT** button, tap the **RESET** button
 4. The board will now reboot into bootloader mode
 5. Once in bootloader mode you can drag and drop a new ```.uf2``` file in as needed.

+The latest version of the CiruitPython firmware can be found in the dedicated repo for each board.
+As an exmaple, check out the flight controller board firmware [here](https://github.com/proveskit/flight_controller_board/tree/main/Firmware).

 ??? note "Can't Reach the Buttons?"
     If you're currently using binaries, and want to switch to CircuitPython or update the firmware, sorry but you'll have to disassemble to access the buttons for a swap.